massastrello/awesome-implicit-neural-models/README.md

 * Lipschitz Bounded Equilibrium Networks: [Arxiv](https://arxiv.org/abs/2010.01732)

 * Implicit Deep Learning: [Arxiv](https://arxiv.org/abs/1908.06315)

+* Algorithmic Differentiation of a Complex C++ Code with Underlying Libraries (An AD system for C++ with DEQ-like adjoints by default on PETSc) [Paper](https://www.sciencedirect.com/science/article/pii/S187705091300327X)

 ### Optimization Layers
 **To infer any *differentiable optimization layer*, some cost function has to be minimized (maximized)**